c-r-h/c-r-h/README.md

   [Packet Filter][PFilter] ([`pf(4)`][PFmanpage]), with routing in between.
   It was a great setup, and I ran things that way for years.
 More recently, I've combined down to a single network.
 I run [OpnSense] on a [Protectli Vault][ProVault].
-OpnSense is easier to manage day-to day, but I miss being able to fine tune my firewall to meet my own picky specifications and preferences.
+OpnSense is easier to manage day-to-day, but I miss hand-crafting the config files.
+I'm still able to fine tune my firewall to meet my own picky specifications and preferences, but now it's done through a GUI and it feels somewhat disconnected.
 - **Firewall Futures**
   * I used to have uplinks to two disreputable behemoth ISP services.
 That's down to one, now.
 Two would permit load balancing and failover, which I would like to try.
   * I want to collect data at the firewalls, and coordinate with (anonymized) data from other firewalls to look for patterns.
-You know, Big Data/AI stuff.
+You know, Big Data/AI analysis stuff.
-- **Reverse Proxy Webserver**<br/>
+  * I probably want to set up a distributed VPN to handle the load balancing.
-  Slowly, but committedly, I'm spending free cycles building up a home web server with the goal of running a reverse caching proxy elsewhere on the 'net and connecting the two via VPN.
-I'm sharing this effort with a family member, who is an accomplished Software Developer in her own right.
-Proud to be part of a cool family.
+    Thing is...I really like to get into the guts of the systems I use, and that means spending a lot more time and energy than would be required to buy into a VPN service.
 - **File Servers**<br/>
-  I have a set of [Linux MD RAID][LinuxRAID] based Samba fileservers that I run in my basement.
-They're built on CentOS7 Minimal, and I add what packages I need if I need them but these systems don't need much.
-I use these systems for business and personal data storage, and sometimes a bit of code testing.
-I will be switching to Ubuntu Server as CentOS7 approaches end of life.
+  I had a pair of [Linux MD RAID][LinuxRAID] based Samba fileservers that I ran in my basement.
+They both aged out, and went to electronics recycling.
+I've replaced them with a single small desktop system connected to an external disk array.
+It's running Rocky 9, and it works like a charm.
+The PC I'm using has plenty of unused horsepower to run containers.
 <br clear="both"/>

 ### 💡 Ideas